-Director of Rowing and Senior Coach – Mark Earnshaw
+Director of Rowing – Mark Earnshaw

-Senior Coach - Nick Strange
+Assistant Coach - Nick Strange

 J16 Coach – Henry Morgan

-I/C J15 Coach – Hugh Price
+J15 Coach – Hugh Price

 Hugh learned to scull at Dulwich College and rowed in the Worcester College 1st Eight at University as well as coaching the College’s Women’s Eight.
 He joined Abingdon from KCS Wimbledon where he coached the J14s.
 Under his charge, in 2008 and 2009, the J14s performed extremely well with numerous wins under their belt with the highlight being the win of the J14 octuple event at the Marlow Regatta in 2008 where they beat the crew that won the National Championships.
 In 2010 J14 B crew won the National Schools Regatta and in 2011 the A crew came in with a tremendous second at the Regatta.
 In 2018 he coached the J15Bs to another Silver medal at National Schools, and in 2023 won Gold in the J15B event.

 J15 Coach – Mike Litchfield

-I/C J14 Coach – Amanda McKend
+J14 Coach - Will Stockdale

 J14 Coach – Ben Whitworth

 Ben started his rowing career whilst a boy at Shrewsbury School, racing against Abingdon on numerous occasions (he optimistically thinks it was about even-stevens over the years!).
 From there he rowed for Magdalene College, Cambridge and was awarded four sets of blades for both May and Lent Bumps.
 He then decided it was much easier to coach from a bike rather than from in the boat, and has not looked back since.
 After a brief stint looking after a squad at Vesta RC in Putney, he helped grow a fledgling boat club for Whitgift School, Croydon where he brought the inexperienced crews up to a level where they could start to compete at national regattas.